Last Updated on

 As the book description lets you know, he was formerly a prisoner of poverty, debt, and office politics and felt he was going nowhere.

-If the above sounds like a description of where you are now and you want to get moving, this book is a system designed to smash the chains and give you a better financial outlook and more free time to do what you love.
+If the above sounds like a description of where you are now and you want to step out of that life, this book is a system designed to smash the chains and give you a better financial outlook and more free time to do what you love.

 Darn, I love smashing the chains! 😉